by

 In transactional mode (e.g. MicroOS), there’s a further complication.
 The green

 parts of the tree are read-only at runtime.
-So the writable parts of /etc
+So the writable parts of /etc is

-.
+actually located below /var.
 An overlayfs makes those files appear in

 The data on the purple partitions is actually of a similar kind.